mikewesthad/unity-git-and-lfs/README.md

   - Click the "Publish repository" button near the top of the screen.
   - If you are creating this repository for a project in class, uncheck "Keep this code private".
   - Click "Publish repository".
+  - Whew!
+It's live now.
+You go straight to where it is stored on GitHub via `Repository > View on GitHub` in the GitHub Desktop toolbar.

 ## Maintenance